dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/adding-codes/_index.md

 | ![Icon](image-069.png) | Minimizes Code Editor window so that the main screen can be viewed            |
 | ![Icon](image-070.png) | Restores the Code Editor window to full size for review and completion        |

-## Code Sequencing
+## {{% icon icon="layer-group" %}} Code Sequencing

 There are multiple ways to re-sequence codes that have been validated and added to a chart:

-- Sequence using existing Encoder
+- Sequence using your integrated encoder application
-- Sequence using CAC Controls
+- Sequence using CAC

-Best practice recommendation is to re-sequence codes using the existing encoder.
-Do this by clicking the Compute button and launching the encoder.
+In general, it is best to re-sequence codes using your integrated encoder.
+You can do this by clicking the Compute button and launching the encoder.

-### Code Sequencing and Grouping through Encoder
+### {{% icon icon="calculator" %}} Code Sequencing and Grouping through Encoder

 ![Code Sequencing Encoder](image-074.jpg)

-After clicking the **Compute** button, all patient demographic information and validated codes are uploaded to the existing encoder.
+After clicking the {{%button%}}Compute{{%/button%}} button, all patient demographic information and validated codes are uploaded to the existing encoder.
 Use the encoder to re-sequence codes, complete grouping, and complete the encoder session to return the computed grouping and re-sequenced codes to Fusion CAC.
 From here you will be directed to the **Code Summary** page for review of Validation Results (and resolution or errors), Assigned Diagnosis Codes, and Assigned Procedure Codes.

-### Code Sequencing with CAC
+### {{% icon icon="globe" %}} Code Sequencing with CAC

 If grouping and billing edits are not required, codes can be re-sequenced by dragging and dropping codes within the Assigned Codes Pane.

-Left click and hold the code to be re-sequenced, then move it to the new sequence location and release.
+You can click-and-drag codes within the list to re-sequence them.

 > [!important] TruCode Resequencing
 > TruCode users have the option to perform an encoder calculation without automatically